d6lts/google_analytics/README.txt

 that can be used in this textarea can be found on the handbook page "Overview-approach to block visibility" at http://drupal.org/node/64135.

-A code snippet that creates opt-out by role functionality for unchecked roles can be found in the Google Analytics handbook at http://drupal.org/node/261997.

 Custom variables
 =================
 One example for custom variables tracking is the "User roles" tracking.
 Enter